texansodapop/StockPricePredictionApplication/README.md

 1831/1831 [==============================] - 801s 438ms/step - loss: 0.0042

 Once the program is complete, two plots will appear.
-The first plot is compares the predictions from the test dataset and the valid dataset.
+The first plot compares the predictions from the test dataset and the valid dataset.
 This is to attest the validity of the model.
 The second plot displays what the model predicts for y datapoints in the future.

 The program will ask you if you want to try retry: